Skip to content

 Military and Court Tailor

-From his atelier near the Royal Palace, Besnard became one of the few tailors entrusted with producing official uniforms for court and military occasions.
+Working from his atelier near the Royal Palace, Besnard was among the few tailors entrusted with crafting official uniforms for court and military occasions.
 These garments were worn at royal weddings, audiences, and other state ceremonies.

-This type of work followed strict rules.
-In 1815, King William I had standardised the appearance of court dress in royal decrees.
+Such work followed strict rules.
+Since 1815, royal decrees issued by King William I had standardised the design of court dress.
 Each uniform required accuracy, fine embroidery, and knowledge of protocol.

 Several of Besnard’s garments are now part of national museum collections.